timofeysie/acknowledge/notes/Core Java.md

 ###Operators###
 - remainder operator (modulus, modula) 10 % 3 is 1 because 10 divided by 3 leaves a remainder of 1.
+- the % operator is not a true modulus operator, but computes the remainder, which may be negative (-13 % 64 = -13)
 - logical complement operator "!".

 ```